MtCelesteMa/simplegarden/README.md

 **Trophies (Beta):** In Hard Mode, accumulating a certain quantity of certain crops will award you with a trophy.
 There are currently four trophies, with more to come (hopefully).

 **Brutal Mode:** Hard Mode as it is originally intended, it "fixes" an "exploit" present in Hard Mode that makes it significantly easier than the intention.
 It is split into its own difficulty as Hard Mode without the "exploit" may be too difficult/annoying for many players.

+### Datapacks

+Datapacks are the official way of customizing the game.
+SimpleGarden comes with two built-in datapacks, but you may import custom datapacks in order to play with them.

+**Datapack Editor:** SimpleGarden currently does not have a built-in datapack editor.
+However, datapacks are written in JavaScript Object Notation (JSON), meaning that a text editor is all you need to create your own datapack.
+Moreover, the two built-in datapacks can be downloaded, allowing you to view their format.

 ## Installation